cmars/ormesh/README.md

 ## Adding clients

-Generate a token string that a client can use to import to access this server.
+Next, generate a token string that a client can import to access this server.
 This string should be securely sent to the user of `my-MacBook` who is granted access.

-_TODO: For now, this string contains the encoded client secret.
-Eventually, this should be replaced with a nonce used to obtain that secret._

 ```
 $ ormesh client add my-MacBook
 Y5Cfw7A5RhP8Rd7xGYfD8N4oyEBpBWNR+6Qkgrbepk0=
 ```

+Status shows the ports exported and the clients authorized to access them.

 ```
 $ ormesh status